MichalOpoka/ecfr/cfr/title-42-Public-Health/chapter-IV-Centers-Medicare-amp-Medicaid-Services-Department-Health-Human-Services/subchapter-B-Medicare-Program/part-414-Payment-Part-B-Medical-Other-Health-Services/subpart-O-MeritBased-Incentive-Payment-System-Alternative-Payment-Model-Incentive/section-414.1335.md

 (ii) Subject to paragraph (a)(1)(i) of this section, MIPS eligible clinicians and groups can either select their measures from the complete MIPS final measure list or a subset of that list, MIPS specialty-specific measure sets, as designated by CMS.

-(2) *Via the CMS Web Interface - for groups only.* For the 12-month performance period-

-(i) For a group of 25 or more MIPS eligible clinicians, report on all measures included in the CMS Web Interface.
+(2) *Via the CMS Web Interface - for groups consisting of 25 or more eligible clinicians only.* (i) Report on all measures included in the CMS Web Interface.
 The group must report on the first 248 consecutively ranked beneficiaries in the sample for each measure or module.

 (ii) If the sample of eligible assigned beneficiaries is less than 248, then the group must report on 100 percent of assigned beneficiaries.
 In some instances, the sampling methodology will not be able to assign at least 248 patients on which a group may report, particularly those groups on the smaller end of the range of 25-99 MIPS eligible clinicians.